DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 Most international candidates will not be eligible for financial support.

 You can expect to pay between about £11,000 and £16,000 plus living costs to train; fees vary between training providers.
-Any financial support, including a potential reduction to the home fee rate of up to £9,250, is dependent on your immigration status.
+Any financial support, including a potential reduction to the home fee rate (which is set at a maximum of £9,250) is dependent on your immigration status.

 You can apply for a salaried teacher training course, when you’ll earn money while you train in a school.
 However, these courses are competitive and you will usually need to have achieved highly in your bachelor’s degree and have at least 3 years’ relevant work experience.